<?xml version="1.0" encoding="UTF-8"?><rss version="2.0" xmlns:content="http://purl.org/rss/1.0/modules/content/">

 <link>https://write.moxnet.eu/how-do-you-get-built-in-quality-with-that-approach</link>

 <description>&lt;![CDATA[#quality #leadership&#xA;&#xA;Had a strange discussion the other day in the project.
 We had a Release Meeting and my team was showing the current state of testing, defects and so on.
-During the presentation I intentionally said my Def-M, he should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
+During the presentation I intentionally said to the Defect Manager, that she should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
 Of course this caught my managers eye. &#xA;&#xA;!--more--&#xA;&#xA;In the discussion after the meeting we were talking how can we improve the situation.
 I was pushing for a time slot in the sprint planing for debugging and bug fixing, basically we have to see feature and bugs (at least) on the same level in order to have a good planing and tackle the bugs early in the development cycle. &#xA;&#xA;Other idea was very strange to me.
-It was proposed, that we &#34;open up a new bug fixing team&#34;.
+It was proposed, that we create a new &#34;bug fixing team&#34;.
 In the beginning I thought we were talking about some sort of triage or debugging team, who would try to reproduce and create logs of the bugs.
 Then the feature teams, who have a bug in their code, can pick it up and find the exact root cause before fixing it.
-But no, the proposition was that this &#34;Bug fixing team&#34; also fixes bugs in other peoples code!
-So although this could be a good idea, when your product is already in the market and you have only limited resources to take care of the feedback, I think it&#39;s a majorly bad idea for a product in active development. &#xA;&#xA;Why?
+But no, the proposition was that this &#34;bug fixing team&#34; also fixes bugs in other peoples code! &#xA;&#xA;So although this could be a good idea, when your product is already in the market and you have only limited resources to take care of the field feedback, I think it&#39;s a majorly bad idea for a product in active development.&#xA;Why?
 Because people making the bugs should also fix them.
-With this special &#34;Bug fixing team&#34; you are basically saying to the developers: &#34;Hey, just write code!
-Somebody else will pick up the slack, when it crashes and take care of your mess.&#34;.
-Not really a good idea, if you want to have Built-In Quality in your product. &#xA;&#xA;br&#xD;&#xA;- -&#xD;&#xA;&#xD;&#xA;Have any thoughts or comments?]]&gt;</description>
+With this special &#34;bug fixing team&#34; you are basically saying to the developers: &#34;Hey, just write code!
+When it crashes, somebody else will pick up the slack and take care of your mess.&#34;.
+Not really a good idea, if you want to have Built-In Quality in your product. ]]&gt;</description>

 <content:encoded><![CDATA[<p><a href="https://write.moxnet.eu/tag:quality" class="hashtag"><span>#</span><span class="p-category">quality</span></a> <a href="https://write.moxnet.eu/tag:leadership" class="hashtag"><span>#</span><span class="p-category">leadership</span></a></p>

 <p>Had a strange discussion the other day in the project.
 We had a Release Meeting and my team was showing the current state of testing, defects and so on.
-During the presentation I intentionally said my Def-M, he should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
+During the presentation I intentionally said to the Defect Manager, that she should highlight in the Dashboard how long bugs are open in our product (we have a couple of them dragging on for more then 6 months).
 Of course this caught my managers eye.</p>

 <p>In the discussion after the meeting we were talking how can we improve the situation.
 I was pushing for a time slot in the sprint planing for debugging and bug fixing, basically we have to see feature and bugs (at least) on the same level in order to have a good planing and tackle the bugs early in the development cycle.</p>

 <p>Other idea was very strange to me.
-It was proposed, that we “open up a new bug fixing team”.
+It was proposed, that we create a new “bug fixing team”.
 In the beginning I thought we were talking about some sort of triage or debugging team, who would try to reproduce and create logs of the bugs.
 Then the feature teams, who have a bug in their code, can pick it up and find the exact root cause before fixing it.
-But no, the proposition was that this “Bug fixing team” also fixes bugs in other peoples code!
-So although this could be a good idea, when your product is already in the market and you have only limited resources to take care of the feedback, I think it&#39;s a majorly bad idea for a product in active development.</p>
+But no, the proposition was that this “bug fixing team” also fixes bugs in other peoples code!</p>

-<p>Why?
+Why?
 Because <em>people making the bugs should also fix them</em>.
-With this special “Bug fixing team” you are basically saying to the developers: “Hey, just write code!
-Somebody else will pick up the slack, when it crashes and take care of your mess.”.
+With this special “bug fixing team” you are basically saying to the developers: “Hey, just write code!
+When it crashes, somebody else will pick up the slack and take care of your mess.”.
 Not really a good idea, if you want to have <strong>Built-In Quality</strong> in your product.</p>

 ]]></content:encoded>